hoangsvit/eplus.dev/cm00tjs0f000009l4gh9fdem7.md

 git push google master
 ```

-11. In the Cloud console, go to **Cloud Build &gt; Dashboard**.
+11. In the Cloud console, go to **Cloud Build > Dashboard**.

 12. You should see a build running or having recently finished.
 You can click on the build to follow its execution and examine its logs.

 ![Dashboard](https://cdn.qwiklabs.com/by89PSB7S5nlrhbdgOL1dY1JtsDYIGLHoM4KMwu97NQ%3D align="left")